OneOverCosine/eng84_week_08/day_02/networking_info.md

 ### (N) ACLs
 - An added layer of security.
 They work at the network (subnet) level.
+- They can be used to control the access between subnets _within_ a VPC
 - (N) ACLs are stateless - because you need rules to allow the requests in and the response out

 ***Public ACL***